jsatchell/snmp_rust_agent/Issues.md

 * Rough outline of MiB compiler / code generator - Started
 * Using logging rather than println! - Done
 * Simplistic permissions model
-* Get-bulk - only interesting in table case - Started
+* Get-bulk - Done, but error handling is hope and wishful thinking
 * Remote user support as example of table model
 * Refactor into library plus example(s) - Done
 * Refactor compiler using classes

 ## After MVP

+* no panics in run time loop
-* more hash / cipler choices (at least SHA-256, AES-256) - RFC 7360
+* more hash / cipher choices (at least SHA-256, AES-256) - RFC 7630
 * View model and user mapping to views
 * Multiple contexts - separate Oid maps?
-* Traps
+* Traps / Informs
-* Augments support in compiler
+* Augments support in compiler and Rust code

 ## Blue Sky